-This last situation occurred when Parliament was dissolved on 26 March 2011 for a general election without adopting the Supplementary Estimates (C), 2010-11 or interim supply for the 2012 fiscal year.
+Prior to the dissolution of the 44th Parliament, the last time Special Warrants had to be used was on 26 March 2011, when Parliament was dissolved for a general election without adopting the Supplementary Estimates (C), 2010-2011 or interim supply for the 2012 fiscal year.
 In this case, the government used Governor General's Special Warrants to authorize its expenditures during the election period.

 Special Warrants authorize government spending during an election without the normal procedures of parliamentary scrutiny.
-Shortly after Parliament's return in 2011, the government tabled a statement regarding the use of Special Warrants that was referred to a committee for scrutiny.
-18
+Shortly after Parliament's return in 2011, the government tabled a statement regarding the use of Special Warrants that was referred to a committee for scrutiny.17